PaulBratslavsky/intro-and-kellens-post/README.md

 # _Route-based middleware to handle default population query logic_

+## The plan:

+Today we will look at how to set the default  "populate" options via route middleware.

+Instead of passing it from our frontend, we can handle this functionality via route middle.

+This will allow us to keep our frontend requests lean and organized.

 ## Example content structure:

 > For this example, I will use a simple blog post type consisting of a **title, body, hero image, slug and authors**, which is a one-to-many relationship with a user. _Each blog post can have many authors_.